lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 ## Step 1: Use our template repository

 Instead of building up your plugin repository and all the configuration from scratch, you can use our [plugin template repository](https://github.com/Green-Software-Foundation/if-plugin-template).
-To use rthe template, visit the Github repository and click the `Use this template` button.
+To use the template, visit the Github repository and click the `Use this template` button.
 You will have the option to `create a new repository` under your own account.
 Then, you can clone that repository to your local machine.

 ![use our template repository](../../static/img/template-repo.png)